-We can’t thank President Trump enough for his vision, the expansion of telehealth, to be specific, in a very short time.
-In this way, all this time when America was closed, patients were able to talk to their clinicians from the safety of their homes.
+We can’t thank President Trump enough for his vision, the expansion of telehealth, to be specific.
+And it all has been done in a very short time.
+All this time when America was closed, patients were able to talk to their clinicians.
+And they do not have to leave the safety of their homes while doing that.

 Ms. Seema Verma, Administrator of CMS, reinforces the vitality of in-person care and refers to it as a gold level of care.
 Such steps by the government are in favor of patients who have long been waiting at homes for procedures, vaccinations, operations, and evaluation of chronic conditions.